-Slide Grant Wiggins' quotation
+Grant Wiggins' quotation

-At the ASCD conference on differentiation held in New York the last week of June year before last, Grant Wiggins stated that "Good planning leaves room for the unplannable.
+- At the ASCD conference on differentiation held in New York the last week of June last year, Grant Wiggins stated that "Good planning leaves room for the unplannable.
 You do not know what you'll be doing on April 11, and you're a fool if you think so.
-If you do, then the curriculum is more important to you than your students."
-Wiggins may be exaggerating; he certainly advocates planning instruction at the course and unit levels, so he's not saying we shouldn't plan.
+If you do, then the curriculum is more important to you than your students." - Wiggins may be exaggerating; he certainly advocates using the SBE model to plan instruction at the course and unit levels, so he's not saying we shouldn't plan.
 However, the message here is clear: in a differentiated classroom, teachers intervene and adjust instruction to meet the needs of the learners in that classroom; and that means using feedback from Monday's class to determine exactly what I need to do on Tuesday.
-Therefore, I will plan instruction carefully, but I must be willing to modify those plans to meet the needs of the students each day in my classroom.

-Mention the Northey book that trainers received during sixth grade training last year.
-In the past few minutes we have touched on a number of ideas about diverse learners and differentiated instruction, and we will spend the remainder of today exploring many of these ideas.
+Therefore, I will plan instruction carefully, but I must be willing to modify those plans to meet the needs of the students each day in my classroom. - In the past few minutes we have touched on a number of ideas about diverse learners and differentiated instruction, and we will spend the remainder of today exploring many of these ideas.
 However, a thorough and comprehensive study of differentiation is beyond the scope of our workshop today.
 ASCD has prepared a series of materials on differentiation that will complement and enhance the information from today's training.
 This series, At Work in the Differentiated Classroom, Alexandria, VA: ASCD, 2001, includes three VHS tapes and a Facilitator's Guide.
 The videos provide clips of real differentiated classrooms and include commentary by Carol Ann Tomlinson.
 The facilitator's guide suggests formats for utilizing the videos and other materials.
-One set of these materials were provided to each local school system and each RESA.
-In addition, each system received one copy of Differentiation in Practice, Grades K-5 and one copy of Differentiation in Practice, Grades 5-9.
+One set of these materials will be provided to each local school system and each RESA.
+In addition, each system will receive one copy of Differentiation in Practice, Grades K-5 and one copy of Differentiation in Practice, Grades 5-9.
 I strongly recommend that you use these resources to further your conceptual understanding of differentiation.

-Slide Self-Assessment
+Slide15 Self-Assessment